digital-work-lab/digital-work-lecture/docs/05_remote_teams_teaching_notes.md

 - support (pair programming, skills)

-Handbook: disfunctions
+Handbook: dysfunctions
 - Conflict: can it be beneficial?
 - Challenging: a little bit of task-conflict is important to find good solutions, it may also be necessary to settle relationship conflicts (storming phase)
 - BUT: escalating conflict may also get you fired
 - team phases: forming, storming, norming, performing
-- Diverse teams often outperform homogenous teams (reinforcing groupthink)
+- Diverse teams often outperform homogeneous teams (reinforcing groupthink)

 Trust: important in teams - why?